 The building was deemed to be an earthquake prone building because it achieved less than 33% of the current new build standard (NBS).
 The building is now up to around 67% of the NBS.

 This was part of our work plan to assess all Council-owned buildings and prioritise strengthening work based on the risk to public safety.

 While on the premises for earthquake strengthening work, we also did remedial and maintenance work on the building.

 - new ceiling diaphragm

 - installing steel cross braces in the roof space.

-Remedial work will concentrate on the roof:
+Remedial work concentrated on the roof:

-- The roof structure will be repaired.
+- The roof structure was repaired.

-Maintenance work will involve:
+Maintenance work involved:

 - re-painting the interior walls and ceilings